Regulations for distress signals

 3.1.1 The parachute flare must

-2. Have printed on its case a concise and clear instruction manual or equivalent graphic depicting the use of the missile;
+2. bear on its shell a short and clear instruction manual or an equivalent graphic illustration of how to use the rocket;

 3. have a built-in ignition device;

-4. Be designed so that, when used in accordance with the manufacturer's instructions, it will not interfere with the person holding the case.
+4. be designed so that, when used in accordance with the manufacturer's instructions, it does not obstruct the person holding the sleeve.

-3.1.2 The rocket must reach a height of at least 300 meters when launched vertically.
-At or near the apex of its trajectory, the rocket must eject a parachute flare
+3.1.2 The rocket must reach a height of at least 300 metres when launched vertically.
+At or near the apex of its trajectory, the rocket must eject a flare with a parachute.

-3. has a burn time of at least 40 seconds;
+3. has a burning time of at least 40 seconds;

-4. Has a falling speed of no more than 5 meters per second;
+4. has a falling speed of no more than 5 metres per second;

-5. who does not damage his parachute or any attachment while firing.
+5. who does not damage his parachute or any attachment during the firing.

 3.2.1 The hand flare must